templerobotics/build-day-curriculum/week 3/README.md

 ## Materials

-Only the ultrasonic distance sensor is needed for this week
+Only the servo is needed for this week